Totally positive Toeplitz matrices: classical and modern: Introduction

 \subsection{The Edrei Theorem}

-One of the highlights of the classical theory of total positivity is the proof, completed by Edrei, of Schoenberg's conjecture describing the structure of totally nonnegative infinite Toeplitz matrices.
-This conjecture made by Schoenberg in 1948 in honour of Courant's $60^{\mathrm th}$ birthday parametrises such matrices via a factorisation of its generating function \cite{Schoenberg:48}.
-Let us denote by $u(\mathbf c)$ the infinite Toeplitz matrix associated to the sequence $\mathbf c=(c_1,c_2, c_3,\dotsc)$ given by
+One of the highlights of the classical theory of total positivity is the proof, completed by Edrei, of Schoenberg's conjecture on the structure of totally nonnegative infinite upper-triangular Toeplitz matrices.
+This conjecture, made by Schoenberg in 1948 in honour of Courant's $60$\textsuperscript{th} birthday \cite{Schoenberg:48}, can be thought of as parametrising such matrices via factorisations of their associated generating functions.
+Let us denote by $u(\mathbf c)$ the infinite Toeplitz matrix corresponding to the sequence $\mathbf c=(1,c_1,c_2, c_3,\dotsc)$,

-and call $u(\mathbf c)$ a \textit{totally nonnegative matrix} and the sequence $\mathbf c$ a \textit{totally nonnegative sequence}, if all of the minors of $u(\mathbf c)$ lie in $\R_{\ge 0}$. \begin{theorem} [Edrei Theorem {\cite{ASW,Edrei52}}] A sequence $\mathbf c=(c_i)_{i=1}^\infty$ of real numbers is totally nonnegative if and only if its generating function has a factorisation of the form
+and call $u(\mathbf c)$ a \textit{totally nonnegative matrix} and the sequence $\mathbf c$ a \textit{totally nonnegative sequence} if all of the minors of $u(\mathbf c)$ lie in $\R_{\ge 0}$.
+Such a sequence is also often referred to as a P\'olya frequency sequence. \begin{theorem} [Edrei Theorem {\cite{ASW,Edrei52}}] A sequence $\mathbf c=(c_i)_{i=1}^\infty$ of real numbers is totally nonnegative if and only if its generating function has a factorisation of the form

 for some $((\boldalpha,\boldbeta),\gamma)\in\Omega_S\times\R_{\ge 0}$ where $\Omega_S$ denotes the parameter space